Chapter 7 International Travel With Infants & Children

 All immigrants, including infants and children adopted internationally by US citizens, must undergo a medical examination in their country of origin, performed by a physician designated by the Department of State.
 The medical examination is used primarily to detect certain serious contagious diseases that may make the immigrant ineligible for a visa.
 Prospective adoptive parents should not rely on this medical examination to detect all possible disabilities and illnesses.
 Laboratory results from the country of origin may be unreliable.

 The medical examination consists of a brief physical examination and a medical history.
 A chest radiograph examination for tuberculosis (TB) and a blood test for syphilis are required for immigrants aged ≥15 years.
 Immigration applicants aged <15 years are tested only if there is reason to suspect any of these diseases.
 However, children aged 2–14 years who are coming from countries with an estimated TB incidence of ≥20 cases per 100,000 population per year must have a tuberculin skin test or interferon-γ release assay (IGRA) before arrival in the United States.
-TB incidence exceeds this rate in all of the top 10 countries from which children were adopted internationally in 2009.
+TB incidence exceeds this rate in all the top 12 countries from which children were adopted internationally in 2011.

 FOLLOW-UP MEDICAL EXAMINATION AFTER ARRIVAL IN THE UNITED STATES